Forced hyacinths spread their fragrant smell in our houses even in winter.

 Today, the curly movements of petals on garden hyacinth flowers is best described with the word “locks”.

-- In gardens, caretakers often plant them directly in the ground in fall.
+- In gardens, gardeners often plant them directly in the ground in fall.
 They then bloom from April to June, depending on the variety and on the climate.
 Hyacinth does best in humus-rich, well drained, light soil (add sand eventually).

 - They like sun, but can nonetheless bear a little shade, and are extremely hardy, down to 5°F (-15°C).